keshavbiswa/active_record_anonymizer/README.md

     $ bin/rails anonymize:populate CLASS=User

+The `CLASS` argument is optional, if not provided, it will anonymize all the models with anonymized columns.

 ## Usage

 Attributes can be anonymized using the `anonymize` method.
 The `anonymize` method takes the following options: